• Skip to Los Angeles Student Biographies

 My name is Daniel Stein, and I am in my fourth year of Waldorf teacher training.

-I discovered Rudolph Steiner's work in 1984, during my ten year stint of living abroad in Paris and Berlin during the eighties and early nineties.
+I discovered Rudolf Steiner's work in 1984, during my ten year stint of living abroad in Paris and Berlin during the eighties and early nineties.

 I hail from Aberdeen, Washington, where I grew up 35 miles from the Quinault Rain Forest.
 Water has always played a significant role in my awareness.